I have settled many Florida bodily injury (“BI”) injury cases with Allstate.

 When Allstate calculates the full value of a Florida injury case, they typically will assign less money to the pain and suffering component of your claim than other insurers such as Liberty Mutual and Geico.

 Many factors affect the settlement value of a claim, and in this case the limited insurance was one.
-I think we would have been able to get more money if there was more insurance available.
+We accepted Allstate’s $100,000 UIM insurance limits, and Progressive’s $50,000 BI liability insurance limits.

-My actual case: $75,000 Settlement (Gross) for a young woman who had arthroscopic knee surgery and epidural injections to her lower back.
-Progressive paid $50,000 under the bodily injury liability (BIL) coverage, and $25,000 was paid under the underinsured motorist coverage on the car owner’s auto insurance policy (Allstate).
+Progressive insured the at fault driver.
+It paid $50,000 under the bodily injury liability (BIL) coverage, and $25,000 was paid under the underinsured motorist coverage on the car owner’s auto insurance policy (Allstate).

 Allstate, State Farm and Car Owner Pay $37,500 for Broken Wrist from Car Crash

 My actual case: $17,500 Settlement.
 My client was in a car in Miami Beach, Florida.
 Another car crashed into her.